Blogs

 Disposable Diapers

 Many manufacturers provide disposable diapers, yet the designs are all the same.
 It's a single piece of clothing comprised of a soft wicking liner, an absorbent core, and a waterproofing outer layer.
 Disposables are incredibly thin and light nowadays.
 They are easily discarded after usage.
 There is an environmental cost – all disposables end up in landfills.
 Disposable diaper manufacture may also be costly to the environment.
-Nearly 70% of disposable diaper is comprised of paper, which is derived from trees.
+Nearly 70% of disposable diapers are comprised of paper, which is derived from trees.
 The remaining 30% is frequently sourced from petroleum, a nonrenewable resource.

 Disposable diapers with eco-friendly materials lack fragrances, latex, and chlorines.
 Some of them also contain a portion of compostable materials.
 These diapers are more costly than ordinary diapers but more ethically produced.